VictorGil/TwitterStreamingPubNubDemoFrontend/README.md

 Please note that only the source code files are included in this repository and none of the javascript libraries/dependencies nor the Angular framework configuration files.

 Use the same PubNub **Publish key** and **Subscribe key** values used for the backend in the [pubnub.service.ts](https://github.com/VictorGil/TwitterStreamingPubNubDemoFrontend/blob/master/src/app/pubnub.service.ts#L33) file.
+Remember that you can get your keys for free by registering for a developer account on [pubnub.com](https://www.pubnub.com/).

 After having started the Java backend, start serving the frontend using the Angular CLI:
 ```